BRIEF-Bioscience Brands says liquidators proceeding with winding up of co

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Liquidators are proceeding with winding up of company in absence of any other alternatives being presented for consideration
+* Liquidators are accordingly proceeding with winding up of co in absence of any other alternatives being presented for consideration and co's shares accordingly remain suspended on jse

-* Whilst various initiatives were being investigated outside liquidation process, there is no progress and discussions have now been terminated Source text for Eikon: Further company coverage: (Bengaluru Newsroom; +44 207 542 1810)
+* Co currently under cautionary, shareholders are advised to continue to exercise caution when dealing in company's shares Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)